TritonDataCenter/manatee/docs/trouble-shooting.md

 `primary.repl.sync_state === 'sync'`, and `sync.repl.sync_state === 'async'`

 # Symptoms
-Here are some commonly seen outputs of `manatee-stat` when the shard is unhealthy.
+Here are some commonly seen outputs of `manatee-adm status` when the shard is unhealthy.
 Before you start: click [here](http://calmingmanatee.com/).

-## manatee-stat Shows Only an Error Object.
+## manatee-adm status Shows Only an Error Object.
 ```json
     {
         "sdc": {